buaabarty/morepair/README.md

 bash rq3.sh rejudge
 ```

-### Optional: Fine-tune & Inference
+### III) Fine-tune & Inference

 It will take a long time.
-Suggest to run this command in background.
+Suggest running this command in the background.

 ```
 python3 fetch_data.py